bodil/pylon/README.md

 A Javascript class system in 100% Clojurescript.

+## Rationale

+Class based OO is not cool.
+In fact, it's quite the opposite of the kind of code you should be writing as a Clojurescript developer.
+However, you sometimes find yourself having to deal with Javascript's ecosystem—certain of its more popular libraries in particular—out of necessity.
+Clojurescript's core interop facilities are fine for dealing with dumb JS objects, but when you have to get into more advanced OO—creating classes and subclasses—the primitives are no longer adequate.

+Pylon is intended as an interop facility.
+It is most emphatically not intended as a tool for turning Clojurescript into an OO language.
+Don't build your applications on it; be smart and use functional programming instead.
+Pylon is only for when you really need to deal with legacy Javascript code.

 ## Installation

 To use Pylon in your project, put the following in the `:dependencies`